iraros/dl-project/README.md

 ## Example data

-Here is one specific representative audio file (which I personally like) of a dog barking, and a few of its image feature representations.
+One specific and representative audio file (which I personally like) of a dog barking, and a few of its image feature representations.

 ### 344-3-5-0.wav